Last updated on March 29, 2023

 What Are Clarity Enhanced Diamonds?

-In the diamond industry, there are two main techniques of clarity treatments; laser drilling and fracture filling.
+In the diamond industry, there are two main techniques of clarity treatments: laser drilling and fracture filling.

-It is important to understand that jewellers are required by law to fully disclose if the diamond has been clarity enhanced regardless of the improvement type.
+It is important to note that jewellers are required by law to fully disclose if the diamond has been clarity enhanced regardless of the improvement type.
 So do not hesitate to ask if the diamond has been treated because many jewellers are not quick to disclose that info before making the sale.

 Laser drilling is a technique used to remove inclusions such as black spots or foreign crystals embedded within a diamond’s crystalline structure.

+During this process, a thin channel is drilled with a laser beam from the surface to the inclusion of the diamond.
+Through the channel acidic chemicals (typically hydrofluoric acid (HF) and sulphuric acid (H2So4)) are forced into the opening to dissolve and bleach out the inclusions.
 After dissolving the inclusion, there is a space left in that place.
-The resulting hollow inside the diamond would be still considered a type of flow, but it’s not visible.
-As for the tunnel drilled in the stone, it’s usually extremely thin and practically invisible with the naked eye.
+The resulting hollow inside the diamond would be still considered a type of flaw, but it would not be visible.
+As for the tunnel drilled in the stone, it is usually extremely thin and practically invisible to the naked eye.
 It can be seen only with a microscope.

+The clarity of diamonds after laser drilling can usually increase by up to one grade, sometimes even more.
 The downside of laser drilling is that it can weaken the diamond’s structure.
 That is not a problem if there are just a few holes drilled, but if the stone has a lot of inclusions removed this way, the resulting cavities and channels can make it easier to break.

-Although surface-reaching feathers can be removed through polishing, fracture filling is more favoured as it doesn’t lead to significant carat weight loss.
+Fracture filling is another technique used to improve diamond clarity.
+As the name suggests, it hides fractures (feathers) in a diamond.
+Although surface-reaching feathers can be removed through polishing, fracture filling is more favoured as it does not lead to significant carat weight loss.

 During this process, a transparent crystalline substance is injected into surface fractures (scratches and cracks) to make them less visible after the filler is solidified.
-You should realize that a fracture-filled diamond is no longer made of uniform material and the injected filler reflects light differently, which is why it can change the stone’s sparkle.
+You should realize that a fracture-filled diamond is no longer made of uniform material, and the injected filler reflects light differently, which is why it can change the stone’s sparkle.

 It is important to mention that fracture filling is not permanent.
 The material used to fill the diamond can melt or crack if a jeweller uses heat to repair your jewellery piece.
 Besides, once a diamond is fracture-filled, it should not be put in an ultrasonic cleaner as it will damage the filling.